oegedijk/rule_estimator/README.md

 These estimators can be stored to a human readable `.yaml` file, edited and then reloaded from such a `.yaml` file.

+You can also start a dashboard to help building your rule-based model.

 This estimator can be integrated into a scikit-learn `Pipeline`, including data preprocessing steps.
 You can add a `final_estimator` for all cases where there is no applicable business rule, in which case they will be processed by this `final_estimator`.